-As described in Notes 1 and 5 to the financial statements, substantially all of the Company's inventories are valued at the lower of cost, determined by the last-in, first-out (LIFO) method, or market, and the Company's consolidated net inventories balance of \$43.9 million as of December 31, 2021, included a LIFO inventory reserve of \$51.8 million.
-The Company records its net inventories under the LIFO method at the end of each year based on the inventory levels at the measurement date and a complex manual calculation that estimates the prevailing inventory costs existing at that time.
+As described in Notes 1 and 5 to the financial statements, substantially all of the Company's inventories are valued at the lower of cost, which is principally determined by the last-in, first-out (LIFO) method, or net realizable value, and the Company's consolidated net inventories balance of \$65.0 million as of December 31, 2022, included a LIFO inventory reserve of \$59.5 million.
+The Company records its net inventories under the LIFO method at the end of each year based on the inventory levels at the measurement date and the prevailing inventory costs existing at that time which are estimated using a complex manual calculation.